 Uluru (Ayers Rock) – 2 to 3 days

-- Please don’t climb! – Some people still do this, but it goes against the aboriginals’ law and culture, so it is very disrespectful to climb the rock.
-Also, it’s extremely hot and dangerous.
+Please don’t climb! – *Update*: Climbing has recently (finally!) been made illegal.
+It goes against the aboriginals’ law and culture, so it has always been very disrespectful to climb the rock.

 Great Barrier Reef – 3 to 4 days

-- Cape Tribulation and Port Douglas – Great for exploring the reef and the rainforest.
+Port Douglas and Cape Tribulation – Great for exploring the reef and the rainforest.

 To get in between Melbourne and Sydney, either book a short flight (hour and a half) or you can choose a bus or train option.
 Going by bus or train will take anywhere from 10 to 14 hours, so be sure to add in an extra day to your itinerary to account for this.